• How much does your lawn service cost?

 • When can I mow after having a lawn application?

 Each lawn application will have specific watering instructions.
 Once the lawn has been watered after a specific application, you can mow at any time.
-(In the event the Route Manager has specific mowing requirements pertinent to your lawn they will be specified on your invoice.)
+It is best to keep Bermuda grass at 2" in the hot summer months and fescue at 4".

 • How do I pay for my treatments?